Iyengar bakery style palya bun step-by-step recipe with photos.

 - Take one part of the dough and spread it into a small disc using your hands

-- Place 2 tbsp potato filling in the center
+- Place 2 tablespoon potato filling in the center

 - Bring all the ends of the dough together, tuck and seal completely